loyboy/standbasis_chrome_offline/README.md

 - School Ratings Evaluation by Yearly Cycle
 - Academic Perfomance Evaluation By Termly Cycle
 - Teacher Quality Evaluation By Termly Cycle
-- Curriculum Delivery Processes Evaluaton (TODO)
+- Curriculum Delivery Processes Evaluation (TODO)
 - Dashboard Analytics Summary For All Metrics

 # :construction_worker: How to run